ziccardi/ups-test-suite/README.md

 ### WireMock
 In order to stress-testing we must not talk directly to FCM, but to a mocked server that is provided by [WireMock](http://wiremock.org/) tool.

+### Artillery
+[Artillery](https://artillery.io/) is a command-line load testing tool that will send requests directly to UPS's REST API.

 ## Usage
 First step is to install and startp up the mocked FCM server.
 In order to do it, `cd` to the path where you want to install it and run:
 ```